Midea Group: History

 In August 2012, the board of Midea Group announced that the company's founder, He Xiangjian, had resigned as Chairman.
 Guangdong Midea Electric Chairman and President Paul Fang was named as the new Chairman of Midea Group.

 A restructuring plan was announced in April 2013.
 In September 2013, the whole entity was publicly listed in the Shenzhen Stock Exchange as Midea Group.
 At the same time, Guangdong Midea Electric was privatized by Midea Group.

 At the end of 2014, the Chinese electronics giant Xiaomi invested CN¥1.2 billion by acquiring 1.2% shares of Midea Group.
 A cooperation between the two companies was also announced at the same time.

 In 2016, Midea made three major acquisitions, the first of which was Toshiba's home appliances business for US$477 million, followed by the even larger purchase of KUKA, the German robotics company.
 Lastly, acquiring Eureka, the brand that specializes in floorcare, from Electrolux AB in December.

 In 2017, Midea became embroiled in a controversy involving millions of defective air conditioner/humidifier units made for many US brands.
 The incident involved lawsuits and allegations from US consumers that the company failed to honor its replacement obligations involving a recall it had issued.

 In December 2018, Midea Group established its semiconductor subsidiary MR Semi Co.
 Ltd.

+In 2022, the company launched its first major U.S. advertising campaign.
+The humorous campaign starred actor Sam Richardson of HBO's Veep as a fictional Chief Idea Officer who takes credit for all Midea products, calling them "My Ideas" and claiming to be "the man behind the best ideas, at the world's best appliance company."